AGI-LTI/rag-competition/pages/submission-guidelines.md

 ```

 ## Track-Specific Submission Details

 For detailed submission requirements and implementation guidelines for each track, please refer to:

 - **[Text-to-Text Track Details](https://agi-lti.github.io/MMU-RAGent/text-to-text)** - Complete submission requirements and API specifications for the Text-to-Text track
 - **[Text-to-Video Track Details](https://agi-lti.github.io/MMU-RAGent/text-to-video)** - Complete submission requirements and implementation guidelines for the Text-to-Video track

+## Repository Submission Requirement

+To ensure compliance with competition rules, **all participants must submit a GitHub repository** containing their system code and documentation.

+- The repository can be either:
+  - **Public**, or
+  - **Private**, shared directly with the organizers via GitHub access or a downloadable archive
+- This allows us to verify that your system does **not fully rely on commercial API-only models**, which are **not permitted** in this competition

+Please ensure that your repository includes:

+- Your full system pipeline (retriever, generator, and any custom components)
+- A README with clear setup and run instructions
+- Documentation of any external tools, models, or corpora used